edwindvinas/OpenScreenshots-to-ULAPPH-Cloud-Desktop/README.md

-Open Screenshots and upload to ULAPPH Cloud Desktop
+Take Screenshots and Upload to ULAPPH Cloud Desktop
 --

-This is a cloned repo of https://github.com/AminaG/OpenScreenshot which I have modified so it will upload screenshots to ULAPPH Cloud Desktop.
-Only the manifest and editor.html was modified.
+This is a cloned repo of https://github.com/AminaG/OpenScreenshot which we have modified so it will upload screenshots to ULAPPH Cloud Desktop.
 If you own an ULAPPH Cloud Desktop server, you can download this extension and install to your Chrome browser.
+Then, all your screenshots will automatically be uploaded to the cloud.

 Screenshots
 --